fpnewton/DailyWirePodcastProxy/README.md

 ### `[Host]` Section
 * `Host` The full address for this service to listen on.
 Host must include scheme, host and port (Default: `http://127.0.0.1:9473`)
 * `BasePath` The base path for this service to listen on.
 This is useful for when the service is behind a reverse proxy and must include a leading `/` (Default: `/`)
+* `PublicHost` The public-facing url, if using a reverse proxy.
+Make sure to include `https://` if your reverse proxy is setup with a certificate

 ### `[Authentication]` Section
 * `AccessKey` The access key required to interact with the service.
 See below for more details.